GitHub

 # Option Preserves the existing per-partner IP?
 Partner allowlist work Operational cost Verdict

-1 Notify the partner, they allowlist all 8 swarm NAT IPs (4 non-prod + 4 prod) No, but doesn’t matter — partner accepts new IPs One email/ticket per partner; ~24-hour turnaround for most Zero — fewer resources to maintain after migration Default.
+1 Notify the partner, they allowlist all 16 swarm NAT IPs (8 non-prod + 8 prod, see §2 policy on us-west1) No, but doesn’t matter — partner accepts new IPs One email/ticket per partner; ~24-hour turnaround for most Zero — fewer resources to maintain after migration Default.
 Reconsider only if change-control SLA is multi-week.

 2 Don’t migrate the affected partner stack; leave on dedicated VM Yes (fully) None Continued cost of the dedicated VM; partner stays out of Phase 0 scope ❌ Ruled out (we want to migrate all partners).